 A SWOT analysis can help you assess the strengths, weaknesses, opportunities and threats of your company's current environment.
 What does the market look like?
 Where does your business excel, and where does it falter?
 Review your entire business, not just segments of it.
 Evaluate external opportunities, because this is the often the primary place to invest time and money.
 Be honest with yourself when analyzing weaknesses and threats, or else the analysis will not be helpful.

 There are also online advertising laws that protect consumer privacy and ensure truthful marketing practices online.
 As an e-commerce business, online advertising is a major part of your strategy.
 Over the past decade, federal and state governments have passed new online advertising laws.
 As you expand into online marketing, it is important to be familiar with these.
+The CAN-SPAM Act, for instance, sets the rules for advertising through email, the most important rule being that consumers must be able to opt out of messages from businesses.

 More information about e-commerce can be found at the following resources: